syncfusion-content/uwp-docs/uwp/Pdf-Viewer/How-to/Render-PDF-pages-using-pdfium-rendering-engine.md

 ## Render PDF Pages using the PDFium renderer

 The [`SfPdfViewerControl`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.SfPdfViewerControl.html) allows the users to render the PDF pages using the PDFium rendering engine.
-The `IPdfRenderer` interface defines the methods and properties which provides the necessary values and perform the necessary operations to render the pages using the Pdfium library.
+The `IPdfRenderer` interface defines the methods and properties which provides the necessary values and perform the necessary operations to render the pages using the PDFium library.
 The user needs to add a class in their application which must implement this interface and assign an instance of this class to the Renderer property of the [`SfPdfViewerControl`](https://help.syncfusion.com/cr/uwp/Syncfusion.Windows.PdfViewer.SfPdfViewerControl.html).

 The PDF page rendering using the PDFium rendering engine is shown in detail as follows.